FREE Delivery Over £99*

 Water Usage

 Water efficiency is key.
 Aquaponics reuses water, making it a sustainable option.
 The water circulates between fish and plants, reducing waste.
-Hydroponics also saves water compared to traditional farming, but aquaponics takes the lead in sustainability.
+Hydroponics is a highly water-efficient growing method but some systems run on reservoirs/water butts and not all are recirculating.
+It should be stated aquaponics takes the lead in sustainability overall.

 Yields and Plant Growth